 For consumer packaged goods (CPG) companies, this can be challenging.
 While most companies can assemble first-party consumer data in-house and use it to drive strategy, the distributed business model used by most CPGs can hinder—or even prevent—first-party data collection.
 Ultimately, this leaves CPG marketers dependent on distribution partners to share consumer data.

-eMarketer is pleased to moderate a Tech-Talk Webinar featuring Neustar's Ryan Engle, head of product, customer intelligence, and Chris Hawk, director of advisory services.
-They will explore the data strategies used by CPG marketers today, and offer ways for these businesses to improve.
+eMarketer was pleased to moderate a Tech-Talk Webinar featuring Neustar's Ryan Engle, head of product, customer intelligence, and Chris Hawk, director of advisory services.
+They explored the data strategies used by CPG marketers today, and offer ways for these businesses to improve.

 Ryan Engle is head of product, customer intelligence at Neustar.
 The customer intelligence business provides identity verification and enrichment services to the world’s biggest marketers, call centers and data partners.
 Ryan has more than 15 years of experience working with consumer goods companies.
 Prior to Neustar, he worked at Nielsen, where he partnered with the world’s largest and most influential CPG manufacturers, consulting on new product innovations and delivering data and analytics solutions across more than 85 countries and in every major product category.

 Chris Hawk is director of advisory services at Neustar.
 Chris taps his data, technology and measurement expertise for successful implementations with CPG, QSR, retail and entertainment clients.
 He’s worked across the LUMAscape developing capabilities and constructing best practices with marketing and advertising technology.
 Prior to Neustar, Chris worked at Coca-Cola North America and stood-up identity solutions to merge disparate data sets and link discrete marketing programs to create a cohesive, single view of consumer interactions.
 He also held data and programmatic strategy roles at Starcom, Rubicon Project and Time Inc.